mt40/my_blog/README.md

 To run, you can simply serve `index.html` as a static site with a simple http server like [NPM http-server][npm_hs]

+## Deploy

+Steps:
+- push/merge/rebase to branch `master`
+- [Travis CI][travis] will automatically build and push the result to branch `deploy`.
+- [Heroku][heroku] will automatically pull from this branch and deploy the app on its server.

 ## Development flow